-EASTSIDE 2021-2022 ANNUAL PROGRAM EVALUATION RECOMMENDATIONS PROGRAM'S RESPONSE 1.
-Continue to work on the Commission's priorities of sustainability, leveraging, and collaboration to ensure services continue after the Commission's financial support ends.
-Center for Human Services continues to look for other fiscal resources to support our FRCs.
+EASTSIDE 2021-2022 ANNUAL PROGRAM EVALUATION RECOMMENDATIONS PROGRAM'S RESPONSE Continue to work on the Commission's priorities of sustainability, leveraging, and collaboration to ensure services continue after the Commission's financial support ends. • Center for Human Services continues to look for other fiscal resources to support our FRCs.
 Leveraging and collaboration with other partners, as well as developing other strategies, are a priority to ensure identified services continue as the Commission's financial support declines.
 The Center for Human Service is committed to continue to provide support to the Eastside Community as it has done for the past 20 years.
 Funds from targeted fund-raising events such as the Oakdale Crab Feed and Medi-Cal Administrative Activities (MAA) is an example of unrestricted funds that are available that we are using as a way to bridge financial gaps for the Oakdale FRC.
-2. Work to increase the number of caregivers engaging in parenting education services.
+Work to increase the number of caregivers engaging in parenting education services.
 This year we added Abriendo Puertas/Opening Doors as a way to increase engagement and so far it has been really successful.
-3. Work to increase the number of children 0-5 engaging in literacy services.
+Work to increase the number of children 0-5 engagin in literacy services.
 This has been challenging.
 We are able to outreach more in the community now and hope to increase the number of children receiving these services.
 We will also be offering classes in person and virtually.
-4. Continue their use of virtual services with families as appropriate.
+Continue their use of virtual services with families a appropriate.
 Groups will be a hybrid of in person and virtual in the coming year.

-- 5. Work to increase surveys collected from participants, even for virtual services. - As we fully open our FRC we will be able to have people do surveys in person and online.
+• As we fully open our FRC we will be able to have people do surveys in person and online.
 This should increase the number of surveys that are submitted.